joshb738/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-The following analysis of a local congressional election was completed to provide the Colorado Board of Elections with the following details:
+The following analysis of a local congressional election was performed to provide the Colorado Board of Elections with the following details:

 1. A total number of votes cast.
 2. A complete list of all candidates that received votes.
-3. The percentage of total votes and total number of votes for each county in the precinct.
+3. The percentage of total votes and total number of votes cast from each county in the precinct.
 4. The County with the largest voter turnout.
 5. The percentage of votes each candidate won as well as the total number of votes each candidate received.
 6. The election winner based on popular vote.